Yashwanthv21/FoodScoreAnalysis/README.md

  ```

  - The first spider crawls the URL's of all the products and dumps into a file.
  - The second spider reads each URL in the `product_urls.jl` file and crawls the site to get the product information.
-The result is dumped into `product_dfetails.jl` file.
+The result is dumped into `product_details.jl` file.

  - Each product detail is scraped and saved as a json for exmaple
  ```